conan-io/docs/integrations/xcode.rst

 Please also check the reference for the CMakeDeps, CMakeToolchain, and CMake tools:

-- `XcodeDeps`, the dependency information generator for Xcode.
+- `XcodeDeps`: the dependency information generator for Xcode.
 It will generate multiple `.xcconfig` configuration files, that can be used by consumers using xcodebuild in the command line or adding them to the Xcode IDE.

-- `XcodeToolchain`, the toolchain generator for Xcode.
+- `XcodeToolchain`: the toolchain generator for Xcode.
 It will generate .xcconfig configuration files that can be added to Xcode projects.
 This generator translates the current package configuration, settings, and options, into Xcode .xcconfig files syntax.